 The internal valve contains an excess flow function, or "integral excess flow valve," that is designed to close when the flow exceeds the flow rating established by MEC.
-MEC's integral excess flow valves installed on a bobtail truck or transport can provide protection against the discharge of hazardous materials during an unloading operation of a bobtail truck or transport in the event that the pump or piping attached directly to the internal valve is sheared off before the first valve, pump, or fitting downstream of the internal valve, provided that the cargo tank pressure produces a flow rate greater than the valve's excess flow rating.
+MEC's integral excess flow valves installed on a bobtail truck, transport, or stationary tank can provide protection against the discharge of hazardous materials during operation in the event that the pump or piping attached directly to the internal valve is sheared off before the first valve, pump, or fitting downstream of the internal valve, provided that the tank pressure produces a flow rate greater than the valve's excess flow rating.